usnistgov/fipy/nix/README.md

 ## Using Pip

 Packages unavailable from Nix can be installed using Pip.
-The installation has been set up so that the shell knows about a `.local` directory in the FiPy base directory used by `pip install --user package` for installation.
+Uncomment the `postShellHook` section in `nix/build.nix` to enable this.
+In this case, the installation has been set up so that the shell knows about a `.local` directory in the FiPy base directory used by `pip install --user package` for installation.
 So, for example, to install the toolz package from within the Nix shell use

     $ pip install --user toolz